Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 Insights

-• Highest-demand interval (rank 1, 30,066.22 kW) is a Standard rather than Peak.
-High-capacity intervals (top ranks) are often in Standard TOU windows, indicating high operational peaks can occur outside declared Peak windows.
+Highest-demand interval (rank 1, 30,066.22 kW) is a Standard rather than Peak.
+High-demand intervals (top ranks) are often in Standard TOU windows, indicating high operational peaks can occur outside declared Peak windows.

 What are the monthly peak demand maxima and their characteristics?